cfengine/documentation/getting-started/installation/pre-installation-checklist.markdown

 ## System requirements

-Please see [Installing Enterprise for Production][Installing Enterprise for Production] for hardware and configuration requirements, and for [Supported Platforms and Versions][Supported Platforms and Versions] operating system support.
+Please see [Installing Enterprise for production][Installing Enterprise for production] for hardware and configuration requirements, and for [Supported platforms and versions][Supported platforms and versions] operating system support.

 ## Required knowledge